 - Cinderella: Three hundred and forty-five variants of Cinderella, Catskin, and Cap o’Rushes abstracted and tabulated with a discussion of mediaeval analogues and notes by Marian Roalfe Cox, with an introduction by Andrew Lang.
 (London: Folklore Society (David Nutt): 1893) See WorldCat.
 See the page on Folk-Lore for Lang’s related 1893 article.

 - Kings of Cricket by R. Duff, with an Introduction by Andrew Lang.
-[Roger Lancelyn Green attributes this introduction to Lang; there is no record of Kings of Cricket (1893) in WorldCat.]
+[Roger Lancelyn Green attributes this introduction to Lang; see WorldCat entry.]

 - Théophile Gautier, by Maxime Du Camp, translated by J. E. Gordon, with a preface by Andrew Lang.